Published Sun Aug 23, 2020 | Updated Sun Aug 23, 2020 | Posted in On Writing | By Linda Jenkinson |

 Our teachers teach us “the right way” to write.
 Because we want to be good writers, we listen.
 Yet, some of history’s most well-respected writers did not write the right way.
 They wrote their way, paying more attention to their words than their grammar.

 Writing is often a labor of love.
 Sometimes, a long and painful labor of love.
-But, when the birthing is over you need to cut the cord ... and usually a whole lot more.
+But when the birthing is over, you need to cut the cord ... and often more.

 Truman Capote said, “I’m all for the scissors.
 I believe more in the scissors than I do in the pencil.”

 Sometimes letting go is hard.
 As Oscar Wilde noted, “I have been correcting the proofs of my poems.
 In the morning, after hard work, I took a comma out of one sentence ...
 In the afternoon I put it back again.”

 No matter how hard it is to give birth to them, words are not our children, they are only words.
 But to paraphrase the song, ‘words are all we have to take our readers’ hearts away.’

 One speech familiar to most Americans is the Gettysburg Address.
 Just 272 words long, it took less than three minutes for Lincoln to deliver.
 Still, after 7 score and 10 years, it continues to stir our hearts.